 If you’re hiking in an urban area, you’ll most likely have cell phone communication and by extension, the phone’s GPS maps.
 They are convenient but should not be totally depended upon at the expense of carrying a paper map of your hiking area.
 Many popular trails are now available for your phone via GPS map apps.
 Some of the most popular phone apps are AllTrails, Gaia GPS, Locus Maps and Map Project.
 Learn how to use the GPS map app BEFORE you hit the trail!
 They are not quite as intuitive as Google Maps, but neither do they require great skill to use.

 Modern GPS technology is now available on some smartwatches.
-Garmin and Suunto both make rugged outdoor watches with considerable battery life using GPS map navigation.
+Garmin makes rugged outdoor watches with considerable battery life using GPS map navigation.
 Maps of your hiking area can be loaded on the watch much like on your phone.
 Apple watches can do similar things, but without the durability and battery life needed for prolonged outdoor excursions.

 Cell phones regularly have drop-out zones in heavily wooded areas and rough terrain, eliminating the availability of the phone’s map data (typically an area of a map can be downloaded to your phone’s drive so it’s always available).
 Limited battery life, lack of weather resistance, and the infamous cracked screen all combine to make a cell phone as a navigation tool less than reliable.
 Bad weather is infamous for knocking out cell towers (as are wildfires).
 However, the phone’s camera can come in handy.
 There are ways to pre-download an area of a map for offline use, but that doesn’t make the phone any more dependable.
 That said, long distance hikers use their cell phones for GPS navigation by making use of a rugged, highly protective case and taking a battery bank for recharging the phone.